 Step 2: Sequence naming

 The sequences must follow the ReproIn Naming Convention and the BIDS requirements.
-BIDS filenames are based on BIDS entities, which are further explained on the next page.
-In the file name each BIDS entity is paired with a label or index, which is split from the entity name by a hyphen -
+BIDS filenames are based on BIDS entities (keys), which are paired with a label or index (value).
+An entity-label pair is connected by a hyphen -

 .
-The entities themselves are separated by underscores _
+The entity pairs are separated by underscores _

 .
 Correctly naming your sequences depends on knowing what entities to add to your file name and how to label them, which we explain here.